 The Company has developed many new products in each of its businesses over the years.
 The approach to developing new products is primarily from active product development as opposed to pure scientific research.
 The CCL Segment develops many new applications for labels, promotional products, shrink sleeves, expanded content labels, precision printed and die cut metal components and unique security features for polymer banknote substrate.
 The Avery Segment has a strong commitment to understanding its ultimate end users, actively seeking product feedback and using consumer focus groups to drive product development initiatives.
 Furthermore, Avery leverages the CCL Segment's applications and technology to deliver product innovation that aligns with consumer printable media trends.
 These new products include business builder labels, repositionable address labels, print-to-the-edge wrap around labels and T-shirt transfer labels.
 The Checkpoint Segment has always been an innovator for its industry with a strong dedication to research and development activities.
 It was a pioneer of RF electronic-article-surveillance hardware and consumables.
 Checkpoint has made further advances with the active enhancement and deployment of RFID solutions, including inventory management software, to the retail and apparel industry.
-The Innovia Segment leverages its industry leading research and development facility to continually innovate its BOPP film suite of products including its aforementioned environmentally conscious "Ecofloat" film.
+The Innovia Segment leverages its industry leading research and development facility to continually innovate its BOPP film suite of products including its aforementioned environmentally conscious "Ecofloat" film, the new multi-layer co-extrusion film line investment in Germany slated to commence commercial operations in early 2025.